Skeleton of isometric Tensor Network States for Abelian String-Net Models

 Our framework suggests several generalizations, including modified variants of $\mathbb{Z}_N$ toric code states~\cite{watanabe_ground2023}.
 Working out how to connect non-abelian string-nets to stochastic processes will further enable the study of novel deformations of the fixed points as well as phase transitions between non-abelian topological orders~\cite{xu_characterization2021}; the known isometric tensor networks and sequential quantum circuits for the fixed points of general string-net models may serve as useful starting points~\cite{soejima_isometric2020, liu:2022}.
 Higher-dimensional stabilizer codes for topological and fracton order can be similarly treated~\cite{boesl_quantum2025}.
+Our class of states with guaranteed topological order can also be efficiently variationally optimized and may be useful in ground states searches for perturbed string-net Hamiltonians.
+We have also constructed continuous parent Hamiltonians in the vicinity of the phase transitions between different topological orders, which could inspire novel field theoretic constructions to describe topological criticality.

-Furthermore, the reverse mapping shows that any stochastic process with local rules defines an isoTNS, providing a systematic route to new, efficiently preparable quantum states with nontrivial correlations~\cite{haag_typical_2023, malz_computational_2024}.
+Furthermore, the reverse mapping shows that any stochastic process with local rules defines an isoTNS, providing a systematic route to new, efficiently preparable quantum states with nontrivial correlations~\cite{haag_typical_2023, malz_computational_2024, boesl_2026}.
 Extending this approach to non-equilibrium stochastic processes, which violate detailed balance and can exhibit genuine non-equilibrium phase transitions, could uncover a richer class of novel critical phenomena~\cite{hinrichsen_nonequilibrium2000, odor_universality2004}.
 The equivalence discussed here is a special case of a more general relation between isoTNS and trace-preserving quantum operations; the virtual symmetries discussed in the context of topological order correspond to strong symmetries of the quantum channel, which enforce non-trivial steady-state degeneracy~\cite{ziereis_strong2025}.
 This perspective promises to shed more light on the remarkable stability of topological order in isoTNS~\cite{lu:2025}.

 \textit{\textbf{Acknowledgments.---}}We thank Wen-Tao Xu for insightful discussions.
 We acknowledge support from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy–EXC–2111–390814868, TRR 360 – 492547816 and DFG grants No. KN1254/1-2, KN1254/2-1, the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 851161), the European Union (grant agreement No 101169765), as well as the Munich Quantum Valley, which is supported by the Bavarian state government with funds from the Hightech Agenda Bayern Plus.
 YJL acknowledges support from the MIT Center for Theoretical Physics - a Leinweber Institute, NSF CIQC Award No. 10434 and NSF Early Career DMR-2237244.